-Head to Head Comparison Between Apache Hadoop vs Apache Spark (Infographics)
+Head to Head Comparison Between Apache Hadoop and Apache Spark (Infographics)

 Apache Spark framework consists of Spark Core and Set of libraries.
 Spark core executes and manages our job by providing a seamless experience to the end user.
 The user has to submit a job to Spark core and Spark core takes care of further processing, executing and reply back to the user.
 We have Spark Core API in different scripting languages such as Scala, Python, Java and R Programming.

-Below is the top 10 Difference between Apache Hadoop vs Apache Spark
+Below is the top 10 Difference between Apache Hadoop and Apache Spark:

-Key Differences – Apache Hadoop vs Apache Spark
+Key Differences Between Apache Hadoop and Apache Spark

-Below are the lists of points, describe the key differences between Apache Hadoop vs Apache Spark:
+Below are the lists of points, describe the key differences between Apache Hadoop and Apache Spark:

 Although both Apache Hadoop and Apache Spark is used for processing Big Data.
 Let’s take an example, Apache Spark can be used to process fraud detection while doing banking transactions.
 It is because, all the online payments are done in real time and we need to stop fraud transaction while the ongoing process of payment while we can use Apache Hadoop for batch processing job like analyzing different parameters like age-group, location, time spent of some specific YouTube videos for last 24 hrs.
 Or last 7 days.